Type 96 25 mm AT/AA gun: Effectiveness

-In Rapid Fire, Anthony Williams writes that the intermediate caliber weapons (including the US Navy's 1.1"/75 caliber gun 28×199mm L/75) were relatively unsuccessful during World War II: the mounts were much heavier and more complex than smaller calibre guns, but the shells lacked the range and hitting power of the larger 37 and 40 millimeter weapons.
+In Rapid Fire, Anthony Williams writes that the intermediate caliber weapons (including the US Navy's 1.1-inch/75-caliber gun 28×199mm L/75) were relatively unsuccessful during World War II: the mounts were much heavier and more complex than smaller calibre guns, but the shells lacked the range and hitting power of the larger 37 and 40 millimeter weapons.
 The Japanese viewed increasing the caliber of autocannons as the number one priority of research and development in the field.